dsajdl01/word-count/README.md

 ## Download and Run Word Count Application from the Terminal

-To download the word-count app clone the word-count project to your PC by using command `git clone`
+To download the word-count app clone the word-count project to your PC by using the command `git clone https://github.com/dsajdl01/word-count.git`

 In terminal go to work-count directory `cd work-count` Then in the work-count directory run command to build project: `mvn clean install`